TheManWhoLikesToCode/Archive-Me/README.md

 # Blackboard Scrapper

+# NOTE: Unfortunately I no longer have access to my Blackboards do development on this project is paused.

 The Blackboard Scrapper is a tool for students to easily archive and track their course materials and grades from Blackboard.
 It helps students store and organize their coursework for long-term access and reference.
 This scraper is useful for college students preserving their academic record and high schoolers preparing for future studies.-